-How to Deal With Defamation on Twitter Featured Image
+How to Deal With Defamation on X (formerly Twitter) Featured Image

-Twitter is one of the most popular social media platforms in the world, with over 73 million users in the United States alone.
-Yet, the growing popularity of the platform correlates with an increase in abusive behavior and unlawful content, such as Twitter defamation.
+X (formerly Twitter) is one of the most popular social media platforms in the world, with over 335 million monthly active users worldwide as of 2024.
+Yet, the growing popularity of the platform correlates with an increase in abusive behavior and unlawful content, such as defamation on X (formerly Twitter).

-A tweet, retweet, account, video, or other media on Twitter may be considered Twitter defamation if:
+A post, repost, account, video, or other media on X may be considered defamation if:

 • It asserts a false statement about the plaintiff,